dylan-isaac/pydanticai-api-template/docs/DEVELOPER.md

    - Select "FastAPI: Debug Server" configuration
    - Press F5 to start debugging

+5. **Using the Wishlist:**
+   - Browse `wishlist/` directory to see planned improvements
+   - Add new markdown files to propose features or improvements
+   - Reference wishlist items when implementing features
+   - Use wishlist items as AI-assisted implementation targets

 ## Environment Variables

 Create a `.env` file in the project root to store your API keys and other configuration: